qdsang/TinyMPC.github.io/docs/algorithm.md

 title: Algorithm
 ---

-# How Does TinyMPC Work?
+# Inside TinyMPC

+TinyMPC's trick is to precompute expensive matrices offline so that only a small amount of computation is required during operation.
 Our 2024 ICRA submission video provides a concise overview of the method:

 [Watch the Video :fontawesome-brands-youtube:](https://www.youtube.com/watch?v=NKOrRyhcr6w){:target="_blank" .md-button }